-The present result indicates that the cost-reducing effect of R&E increased for the period 1960-66 and reached a plateau for the 1967-71 period at a slightly lower level than that of the 1965-66 period.
-However, after 1972 this effect declined consistently for the rest of the whole study period.
-This movement of the cost-reducing effect of R&E is in general consistent with that of the TFP of the agricultural sector as stated in the very beginning of this study.
-That is, the TFP grew fairly rapidly for the 1960-68 period with the annual average growth rate of 2.82 percent.
-However, it grew much more slowly for the 1969-90 period with 1.11 percent per annum.
-It can thus be said that although there was a lag of several years before the cost-reducing effect of R&E started declining, the movement of the cost-reducing effect of

-R&E traces very well that of the TFP for the whole study period.
-This indicates that the decline in the cost-reducing effect of R&E has been a major cause for the slowdown in the growth of the TFP.
+The present result indicates that the cost-reducing effect of the stock of technological knowledge R increased for the period 1960-66 and reached a plateau for the 1967-71 period at a slightly lower level than that of the 1965-66 period.
+However, after 1972 this effect declined consistently for the rest of the whole period under study.
+This movement of the cost-reducing effect of the R&E capital stock is in accordance with that of the TFP of the agricultural sector as stated at the outset of this study.
+That is, the TFP grew fairly rapidly from 1960 to 1968 with the annual average growth rate of 2.82 percent.
+However, it grew much more slowly for the period 1969-90 with 1.11 percent per annum.
+It can thus be said that although there was a lag of several years before the cost-reducing effect of the R&E capital stock started declining, its movement traces very well that of the TFP for the whole period.
+This indicates that the decline in the cost-reducing effect of the R&E capital stock has been a major cause for the slowdown in the growth of the TFP.

-What were then the causes for the decline in the cost-reducing effect of R&E?
-To answer this question, it is convenient to rewrite the negative of the cost-R&E elasticity given in equation (8) as $-\varepsilon{CR} = -\partial \ln C/\partial \ln R = (-\partial C/\partial R)(R/C) = (-\partial C/\partial \psi)(\partial \psi/\partial R)(R/C)$.
+What were then the causes for the decline in the cost-reducing effect of the R&E capital stock?
+To answer this question, it is convenient to rewrite the negative of the $\cos R\&E$ elasticity given in equation (8) as $-\varepsilon{CR} = -\partial \ln C/\partial \ln R = (-\partial C/\partial R)(R/C) = (-\partial C/\partial \psi)(\partial \psi/\partial R)(R/C)$ .
 The last expression has been derived based on the cost function (4).
-That is, the cost-reducing effect of R&E can be decomposed into (1) the shadow value or the efficiency of utilization of research "outputs" in agricultural production $(-\partial C/\partial \psi)$, (2) the shadow value or the efficiency of technological knowledge to produce research "outputs" in research production $(\partial \psi/\partial R)$, and (3) the ratio of the stock of R&E to the total cost of agricultural production (R/C).
-Let us then evaluate these factors.
+In other words, the cost-reducing effect of the stock of technological knowledge R can be decomposed into (i) the shadow value or the efficiency of utilization of research "outputs" in agricultural production $(-\partial C/\partial \psi)$ , (ii) the shadow value or the efficiency of technological knowledge to produce research "outputs" in research production $(\partial \psi/\partial R)$ , and (iii) the ratio of the R&E capital stock to the total cost of agricultural production (R/C).
+Let us then evaluate these three factors.

-To begin with, the R/C ratio increased consistently over the whole 1960-90 period as shown in Table 2.
-4
+To begin with, the R/C ratio increased consistently over the whole 1960-90 period as shown in Figure 1.

-Next, what about the efficiency of agricultural research output production $(\partial \psi/\partial R)$?
-As evident from equation (2), an increase in current and past investments in research and extension activities will increase research achievements through an increased stock of technological knowledge which was defined in section 2 as an accumulated capital stock of R&E expenditures.
-Table 3 presents the annual expenditures on research and extension activities and the accumulated capital stock of R&E expenditures.
-They are deflated by the research expenditure deflator and expressed in 1985 prices.
-According to this table, the R&E capital stock increased fairly sharply from the early-1970s through the mid-1980s (the annual compound growth rate for the 1971-85 period was 7.1 %) then the rate of increase started declining after the mid-1980s (the annual compound growth rate for the 1985-90 period was 2.6 %).
-These movements reflect the rather sharp increase in research and extension expenditures in the 1960s and the stagnation in these expenditures since the early 1970s up to the mid-1980s.
-It may be inferred from this observation that the efficiency of research output production was high for the period from the early-1970s through the mid-1980s and then started declining since then.
-It is likely that this efficiency will further decline in the future if the trend of stagnant expenditures on research and extension activities continues.
+Next, what about the efficiency of agricultural research output production $(\partial \psi/\partial R)$ ?
+As evident from equation (2), an increase in current and past investments in research and extension activities will tend to increase research achievements through an increased stock of technological knowledge which was defined in section 2 as an accumulated capital stock of R&E expenditures.
+Figure 2 presents the annual expenditures on research and extension activities and the accumulated capital stock of the R&E expenditures.
+They are deflated by the research expenditure deflater and expressed in 1985 prices.
+According to this figure, the R&E capital stock increased fairly sharply from the early-1970s through the mid-1980s, say, from 325.1 billion yen in 1971 to 847 billion yen in 1985 (the annual compound growth rate for the 1971-85 period was 7.1 %).
+After that, the rate of increase started declining from the mid-1980s (the annual compound growth rate for the 1985-90 period was 2.6 %).
+These movements reflect the rather sharp increase in the research and extension expenditures in the 1960s and the significant slowdown in these expenditures since the early 1970s up to the mid-1980s.
+This slowdown was parallel to the set-aside programs for rice production which started in 1969 and were gradually strengthened since then.